ralsina/OGATTT/lib/vtparse/README.md

 * Copied the code
 * Include the generated tables directly
-* Remvoed the ruby code to generate the tables
+* Removed the ruby code that generates the tables
+* Merged a lot of vtparse.c into this project's terminal class for simplicty

+Thanks Joshua Haberman for making this code public domain!
+I could not have gotten this working without it!

 Below is the original README